Marching band season is coming up.

 Whether your student is new to their program or a seasoned professional, there are probably a few things they can be reminded of before getting out on the field.

-Pick the right instrument
+Pick the right instrument (for rehearsal)

 - Wood instruments are the most susceptible to drastic temperatures and harsh conditions, so use a resonite (plastic) instrument if you’re able.
 You sacrifice a little tone quality, but it is more resilient.